nmlevin11/Project2/Project2_Group_L_updated.md

     ## 3 high               556.

-According to the tables above, we can find that, as the fat level increases, the calorie means for each level are increasing.
-For carbohydrates, we see the opposite, as the carbohydrate level increasing, the calorie means for each level are decreasing.
-That would be an interesting result to explore further in a deeper analysis.
+According to the tables above, we can find that, as the fat level increasing, the calorie means for each level are increasing.
+But the carbohydrate is opposite, as the carbohydrate level increasing, the calorie means for each level are decreasing.

 ``` r
 g <- ggplot(cal_prot_test, aes(x = fat_level))